jmduarte/phys141/midterm_final/midterm_final.md

 ![final__19.png](final__19.png)

-First, we would like to set up the appropriate initial condition for the collision as depicted in the figure above, but the parbolic orbits replaced by elliptic ones.
+First, we would like to set up the appropriate initial condition for the collision as depicted in the figure above, but the parabolic orbits replaced by elliptic ones.
-Notes on the setup for parbolic orbits are given in the [collision orbit note](fig1.pdf) and have to be replaced by the [properties of elliptic orbits](Antenna_orbit.pdf).
+Notes on the setup for parabolic orbits are given in the [collision orbit note](fig1.pdf) and have to be replaced by the [properties of elliptic orbits](Antenna_orbit.pdf).
 Notes on the disk angles are given in the [galaxy rotations note](fig4.pdf).
 Barnes chose in the paper the length unit to be 40 kpc, and the mass unit as $2.2\times 10^{11}M_{\odot}$.
 One time unit is 250 Myr.